LITMUS-RT/www.litmus-rt.org/tutorial/manual.md

 release*.
 When set, tasks do not start executing immediately, but wait for a synchronous release point.

-The synchronous task release can be triggered by running `release_ts`.
+The synchronous task release can be triggered by running the `release_ts` utility.
 The number of tasks waiting for release, along with the total number of active real-time tasks, can be listed with
 `cat /proc/litmus/stats`.

 Example: